pgamer78/btt-recorder-docs/docs/compiling.rst

 **Terms to know**:
  * Compile – to put into one piece, combine.
- * Stitch – to combine the different recordings into one recording.
+ * Stitch – to compile the different recordings into one recording.
+ * Packaging - to prepare the recordings for compressing into a smaller file.
+This process is done automatically by the software.

 Complete the Recording of the Chapter
 -----